 Your accommodation: The Observatory Hotel

 The Observatory Hotel is situated in the Christchurch city center, short walk to The Art Centre, restaurants & bars.
 It brings contemporary style to the heart of a precinct rich with history.
-Every room offers unique experience, each being individually designed providing luxury, art and comfort.Today you'll drive through the heart of the South Island, crossing the vast Canterbury plains.
+Every room offers unique experience, each being individually designed providing luxury, art and comfort.Drive through the heart of the South Island, crossing the vast Canterbury plains.
 Catch your breath in Geraldine before continuing through Fairlie.
-Ascending Burkes pass you'll come to the picturesque lakeside town of Tekapo.
+Ascending Burkes pass you'll come to the picturesque town of Lake Tekapo.
+Follow the road and take in the view of Aoraki-Mt Cook (New Zealand's tallest mountain) from the shores of Lake Pukaki, known for its glacier fed turquoise blue colour.
+Continue along the lake to your final destination Aoraki-Mt Cook Village.

 There are many short scenic walks beginning in and around the Mt Cook Village, suitable for all ages and abilities.
 Located within the Mount Cook Village is the Department of Conservation information centre, where updates on the track conditions and suitability is available as well as information on the history of the area and its wildlife.

 Mt Cook is far from the city lights and therefore has some of the darkest skies in New Zealand, perfect for viewing the night sky!
-Their fully trained guides are delighted to show you the beautiful southern night sky using the naked eye, state of the art astronomy telescopes and binoculars at the outdoor viewing platform.
-If the weather is not favourable then there will be an indoor alternative featuring New Zealand’s first full dome digital Planetarium, a high-definition video images on a suspended 9m wide x 4.5m high full dome.
-Unleash your imagination as you discover the night sky including the Southern Cross, seasonal ecliptic objects, planets, star clusters, moons, distant galaxies and even our very own galaxy, the spectacular Milky Way!
+Their fully trained guides are delighted to show you the beautiful southern night sky using the naked eye, state-of-the-art astronomy telescopes, and binoculars at the outdoor viewing platform.
+If the weather is not favorable then there will be an indoor alternative featuring New Zealand’s first full dome digital Planetarium, high-definition video images on a suspended 9m wide x 4.5m high full dome.
+Unleash your imagination as you discover the night sky including the Southern Cross, seasonal ecliptic objects, planets, star clusters, moons, distant galaxies, and even our very own galaxy, the spectacular Milky Way!

 Your accommodation: Hermitage Hotel, Aoraki Wing Premium